slebok/slebok/stories/prolog-fj-tapl/main.md

     identifier(X). % variable name
 ```

-Again, a new nonterminal `variable` was introduced for the purpose of handling repetition.
+Again, a new nonterminal `variable` was introduced for the purpose of handling a repeating group.

+#### Terms

 ```prolog
 t(cast(C, T)) --> % cast